UKCloud/documentation/articles/openshift/oshift-gs.md

 # Getting Started Guide for UKCloud for OpenShift

 > [!NOTE]
 > This Getting Started Guide is for OpenShift v4 clusters.
-The previous Getting Started page for OpenShift v3.x clusters can be found here: [*Getting Started Guide for UKCloud for OpenShift v3.x*](./oshift-gs-v3.md)
+For getting started information for OpenShift v3.x clusters, see the [*Getting Started Guide for UKCloud for OpenShift v3.x*](oshift-gs-v3.md).

 ## Overview